 You have one slot of 20 minutes to give your presentation.
 After the talks of your session are done, the speakers move to three separate rooms where attendees can join and engage in active discussions with you and the other participants.

-We’re giving you a chance to submit your paper or presentation one month before the official CfP deadline, and we’ll work with you to make it better to increase your chances of getting it accepted by the official submission process.
+With the Shepherding process, we are giving you a chance to submit your paper or presentation one month before the official CfP deadline, and we will work with you to make it better to increase your chances of getting it accepted by the official submission process.